 In her poem Because I could not stop for Death, Emily Dickinson depicts a close encounter with Death and Immortality.
 She uses personification to portray Death and Immortality as characters.
 Her familiarity with Death and Immortality at the beginning of the poem causes the reader to feel at ease with the idea of Death.
 However, as the poem progresses, a sudden shift in tone causes readers to see Death for what it really is, cruel and evil.

-Because I could not stop for Death Analysis
+Explore Because I could not stop for Death

 Because I could not stop for Death,

 The carriage held but just ourselves

 In Emily Dickinson’s poem Because I could not Stop for Death, the author personifies death, portraying him as a close friend, or perhaps even a gentleman suitor.
 In the first stanza, she reveals that she welcomes death when she says, “he kindly stopped for me”.
 The pleasant tone of the poem further suggests that the author is quite comfortable with death.

 And I had put away

 The carriage ride is symbolic of the author’s departure from life.
 She is in the carriage with death and immortality.

 She reveals her willingness to go with death when she says that she had “put away…labor and…leisure too for his civility”.
 This further reveals that the author has come to terms with her own mortality.
 She has set down all she wanted to do in life, and willingly entered the carriage with Death and Immortality.
 She may be aware that had she not gone willingly, they would have taken her captive nonetheless, but this does not seem to alter her perception of the two characters as kind, thoughtful, and even gentle.
 This is portrayed as Death drives slowly for her, allowing her to reminisce.
 He “knew no haste” as they drove.
 He takes her through the course of her life with a slow and patient ride.
 Immortality rides along, but is silent.

 We passed the setting sun